oasis-tcs/openc2-ap-lc/README.md

 log, or error log messages.

 ## Contributions
-<p>As stated in this repository's [CONTRIBUTING.md](https://github.com/oasis-tcs/openc2-ap-lc/blob/master/CONTRIBUTING.md),
-contributors to this repository must be Members of the OASIS OpenC2 TC for any substantive change requests.
+As stated in this repository's [CONTRIBUTING.md](https://github.com/oasis-tcs/openc2-ap-lc/blob/master/CONTRIBUTING.md), contributors to this repository must be Members of the OASIS OpenC2 TC for any substantive change requests.
 Anyone wishing to contribute to this GitHub project and [participate](https://www.oasis-open.org/join/participation-instructions) in the TC's technical activity is invited to join as an OASIS TC Member.
 Public feedback is also accepted,